microcks/microcks.io/content/documentation/guides/automation/cli.md

 ## Wrap-up

-You have learned how to install and use the Microcks CLI for the basic task of launching a new test.
-This is what you would typically do within your CI/CD pipeline to ensure the application you just deployed correctly implements API specifications.
+You have learned how to install and use the Microcks CLI to launch a new test.
+This is what you would typically do within your CI/CD pipeline to ensure that the application you just deployed correctly implements the API specifications.

-Microcks CLI also provide the `import` command that allows you to push artifacts into Microcks repository.
-This command requires that you have a *Service Account* with more privileges than the default one though.
-You may follow-up this guide with learning more about [Service Accounts](/documentation/explanations/service-account).
+Microcks CLI also provides the `import` command that allows you to push artifacts into the Microcks repository.
+This command requires that you have a *Service Account* with more privileges than the default one, though.
+You may follow up on this guide by learning more about [Service Accounts](/documentation/explanations/service-account).

-The CLI provides the helpful commands `version` and `help` to get basic informations on it.
-Check the `microcks-cli` [README](https://github.com/microcks/microcks-cli/blob/master/README.md) for full instructions on available commands depending your version.
+The CLI provides the helpful commands `version` and `help` to get basic information on it.
+Check the `microcks-cli` [README](https://github.com/microcks/microcks-cli/blob/master/README.md) for full instructions on available commands depending on your version.